Skip to content

 -e API_KEY=your-api-key-here \

--e PIPELEX_INFERENCE_API_KEY=your-pipelex-inference-api-key \
+-e PIPELEX_GATEWAY_API_KEY=your-pipelex-gateway-api-key \

 pipelex/pipelex-api:latest